Mekino05/alx-higher_level_programming/0x07-python-test_driven_development/tests/README.md

-write a function that adds 2 integers
+write a function that divides all elements of a matrix